Skip to main content

 Chronic stress is a primary driver of hormonal chaos.
 The constant activation of the Hypothalamic-Pituitary-Adrenal (HPA) axis leads to sustained high levels of cortisol.
 As discussed, this directly promotes insulin resistance and fat storage, particularly visceral fat around the organs.

-It also operates on a “steal” principle, where the building blocks for (like pregnenolone) are diverted toward cortisol production, potentially lowering levels of testosterone and progesterone.
+It also operates on a “steal” principle, where the building blocks for sex hormones (like pregnenolone) are diverted toward cortisol production, potentially lowering levels of testosterone and progesterone.
 Therefore, actively managing stress is a non-negotiable component of any hormonal health protocol.

 • Mindfulness and Meditation ∞ Regular practice has been shown to reduce perceived stress and lower cortisol levels, helping to break the cycle of stress-induced insulin resistance.